-Traditional customers for our chillers and heat pumps overlap with those for our cogeneration systems.
+Traditional customers for our chillers, refrigeration compressors and heat pumps overlap with those for our cogeneration systems.
 Engine-driven chillers are often used as replacements for aging electric chillers because they both occupy similar amounts of floor space and require similar maintenance schedules.
+This is also the case with refrigeration compressors.